Kirby's Dream Land: Reception

+Sequels

-SequelsKirby's Dream Land has spawned numerous of sequels across several video game consoles.
+Kirby's Dream Land has spawned numerous sequels across several video game consoles.
 The first direct sequel, Kirby's Adventure, released on the Nintendo Entertainment System, introduced the ability to steal powers from enemies, an ability which would become a staple of the series following it.
 The series has featured several spin-offs, in differing genres including a racing game Kirby Air Ride, pinball game Kirby's Pinball Land, and an action-golf hybrid game Kirby's Dream Course.
 Kirby's Dream Land would receive a Game Boy sequel in 1995, Kirby's Dream Land 2, which incorporated the copy mechanic from Kirby's Adventure.

-The Super NES game Kirby Super Star contains a shortened remake of Kirby's Dream Land, "Spring Breeze".
-It features Kirby's copy ability from later games and the ability to summon helpers for co-op, but is missing the Castle Lololo stage and Kaboola boss fight, Lololo and Lalala becoming the boss for Float Island instead.
-Kirby Super Star Ultra expanded upon this with "Revenge of The King", a harder version of "Spring Breeze" that takes heavy inspiration from Kirby's Dream Lands extra mode and features longer levels more in line with the original game.
-Although Castle Lololo is still absent, Kaboola's boss fight returns in a reimagined form.

 Kirby and King Dedede appear as playable characters in the fighting game series Super Smash Bros.
 Both characters have alternate costumes that give them a monochrome appearance reminiscent of the Game Boy's graphics.
 The "Green Greens" stage, first appearing in Super Smash Bros.
 Melee, is based on this game's first level.
 The "Dream Land GB" stage, introduced in Super Smash Bros. for Nintendo 3DS, transitions between multiple locations from Kirby's Dream Land as displayed through a monochromatic Game Boy screen.